redice44/TypingTeacher/docs/teamResources/git.md

 The -a argument adds all updated files to the commit.
 Note: this does not add untracked files to the commit.

+> git commit --amend

+This is useful if you want to make a little update to the most recent commit you made.
+However, do not amend commits that have been pushed to the remote repo.
+This will cause a lot of problems for people that have pulled the repo and don't have the amend.
+So only do this to fix local commits.
+Once you push it, don't amend it.
+Create a new commit.

 > git status

 This will show you the status of the files in the project directory.
 It will show you what files are changed and any untracked files.
 This is useful to see what you will commit.